schorschie/schorschie.github.io/index.md

 > Wilhelm Löhe Schule
 > Nürnberg

-**A-Levels:** Qualification for university entrance with the majors mathematics, geography and chemistry.
+**A-Levels:** Qualification for university entrance with the majors in mathematics, geography and chemistry.

 At school I engaged myself as a photographer at the schools gazette and the